securade/yolov7face/README.md

 If the *.pt file is available online rather than your local drive, or you want to keep your model information (e.g., name, version, URL, author, etc.) in a maintainable way, you may want to use the `YOLOv7Model` class which is used to maintain YOLOv7 models.
-By passing a `filepath` and a `url` parameter to this class, if the model object is not found in the filepath, it will be automatically downloaded from the URL and saved to the filepath.
+When both `filepath` and `url` are passed to this class, if the model object is not found in the filepath, it will be automatically downloaded from the URL and saved to the filepath.
 After defining your model as a `YOLOv7Model` instance, you can pass it to the `weights` parameter of `YOLOv7Configs`: